ManticoreGamesInc/platform-documentation/src/tutorials/ability_tutorial.md

 2. Right-click on the object in the **Hierarchy** and select **Deinstance Template**.
 3. Inside the object, open up the **Abilities Container** and delete one of the **Ability Display Panel** objects.
 4. Click on the other **Ability Display Panel** and in the Properties window, set the **ActionName** property to `Wave`.
-5. Feel free to adjust the **Icon** for the ability by open up the group and change the image for the **Icon** object.
+5. Feel free to adjust the **Icon** for the ability by opening up the group and changing the image for the **Icon** object.

 ![!Display](../img/AbilityTutorial/display.png){: .center loading="lazy" }

 ## Test the Game

-Test the game to make sure the equipment can be picked up and pressing the key **1** activates the ability and makes the player character wave.
+Test the game to make sure the equipment can be picked up and pressing the key ++1++ activates the ability and makes the player character wave.

 <div class="mt-video" style="width:100%">
     <video autoplay muted playsinline controls loop class="center" style="width:100%">